-The city of Cleveland has taken the initiative in high tech waste management with a $2.5 million investment on RFID implanted trash carts.
+The city of Cleveland has taken the initiative in high-tech waste management with a $2.5 million investment in RFID-implanted trash carts.

 Why?
 To make sure residents recycle.
 In fact, the scheme goes that if a specific garbage bin is collected and found to contain less than 10% recyclable material, the offending resident gets fined $100.

-A similar program has already been used in the U.K. and its U.S. version was already being tested in Cleveland as far back as 2007.
+A similar program has already been used in the U.K., and its U.S. version was already being tested in Cleveland as far back as 2007.
+The success of these programs in other regions has provided a strong foundation for Cleveland to build upon.

-However, it’s only now that the city government is implementing RFID-tagged trash bins on such a scale.
-The initial $2.5 million will service 25,000 households and if all goes according to plan, the system will be in place among the city’s 105,000 households by the next four years.
+However, it’s only now that the city government is implementing RFID-tagged trash bins on such a large scale.
+The initial $2.5 million will service 25,000 households, and if all goes according to plan, the system will be in place among the city’s 105,000 households within the next four years.
+This phased approach allows the city to monitor the program’s effectiveness and make necessary adjustments before a full-scale rollout.

 Via Engadget